 - Sick and injured whales also sometimes become the prey of the Tiger Sharks.

-- Their wider mouth, heavily calcified and tough jaws along with extremely strong and sharp teeth make them capable of hunting such large sized animals.
+- Their wider mouth, heavily calcified, and tough jaws along extremely strong and sharp teeth make them capable of hunting such large-sized animals.

 19. Tiger Shark Habitat

 - Tiger Sharks are the inhabitants of the tropical and subtropical temperate waters all over the world.

 - They do not have a fixed habitat and are generally nomadic.

 - They are guided by the temperature of the water and in the cold months of the year, they are found in the waters near the equator.